sfigg/commercialization-public/docset/design/device-experiences/declaring-a-hardware-device-as-a-dock.md

 3      | **DockHasIntegratedMouse**    | This value is set to 1 to indicate that the dock has a built-in mouse.
 4-31   | Reserved                      | These values are reserved and should be set to zero.

 All docks should have at a minimum the **IsDock** property, with the additional custom properties set if needed.
-The **DockHasIntegratedScreen**, **DockHasIntegratedKeyboard**, and **DockHasIntegratedMouse** properties should only be used if such a device is physically built into the dock, not just if the dock supports this type of connection.
+Only use the **DockHasIntegratedScreen**, **DockHasIntegratedKeyboard**, and **DockHasIntegratedMouse** properties if such a device is physically built into the dock, not just if the dock supports this type of connection.